Hello!

 Dan Holowack, Co-Founder & CEO

-Our Goal is to stand out and solidify the CrowdRiff brand as we continue to be market leaders in travel & tourism and enter new markets.
-To have an overall consistency at every touchpoint of our brand.
+The goal to stand out and solidify the brand as CrowdRiff continues to be the market leader in travel & tourism while also entering new markets.
+To have an overall consistency at every touchpoint of the brand.

-As CrowdRiff continues to grow as a company our goal is to stand out from the competitors and continue to be market leaders in travel and tourism.
-We recently started to expand and explore into new markets such as museums, attractions and resorts and want to create a first and lasting impression.
+CrowdRiff continues to grow as a company and the goal was to stand out from the competitors and continue to be market leaders in travel and tourism.
+CrowdRiff started to expand and explore into new markets such as museums, attractions and resorts and wanted to create first and lasting impressions.

-The brand was beginning to look outdated and was in need of a facelift.
-We wanted to address issues like the lack of consistency and brand image, as we were juggling between 3 primary colours that did not work when used together.
+The brand was beginning to look outdated and was in need of a facelift during the time.
+The issues were the lack of consistency and brand image, as the brand was juggling between 3 primary colours that did not work well together.

-Limited by the visual language established in 2016, we performed a brand audit to better understand, define and unify the CrowdRiff brand and to make it easily digestible for the whole company.
+Limited by the visual language established in 2016, a brand audit was performed to better understand, define and unify the CrowdRiff brand.

 The CrowdRiff brand was struggling to work around three different versions of our logo.
-The logos were constantly competing with each other making the brand feel like three separate brands.
-The brand team decided to narrow it down to one chevron colour in our new blue.
+The logos were constantly competing with each other making the company feel like three separate brands.
+As a result, the brand team decided to narrow it down to one chevron colour in the "new blue".

 Similar issue with the logo, the previous primary colours only worked separately and if brought together they were always competing.
-We got rid of the original primary colours all together and created a new set of colours based around one of the secondary blues in the original colour pallet.
+We removed the original primary colours all together and created a new set of colours based around one of the secondary blues in the original colour pallet.

-We made adjustments to the original blue so it is easily translatable for web and print.
-We created secondary colours in conjunction to our new blue called "Leah Blue".
+Made adjustments to the original blue so it is easily translatable for web and print.
+Secondary colours were created in conjunction to the new blue called "Leah Blue".
 We created a darker blue (Jo Blue) and a vibrant green (Ryan Green) to be used sparingly.
+(All named after the former design team at CrowdRiff).

-Our original brand colours were only meant for digital applications and our CrowdRiff platform.
+The original brand colours were only meant for digital applications and the CrowdRiff platform.
 They were not made for print applications.
-With our new colour pallet we have translated the RGB values into HEX and CMYK values.
+The updated colour pallet was translated to HEX and CMYK values.

-In the past we used the whole Source Sans Pro family.
-Today we have simplified it to three distinctive font weights: regular, bold and black.
+The entire Source Sans Pro family was used in the past.
+A massive clean up was needed and the font family was simplified into three distinctive font weights: regular, bold and black.
 Having options is great but using multiple font weights started to over complicate the brand.
-Simplifying the fonts also allowed less room for error when CrowdRiff employees use it for their own decks and proposals.

-Our brand is all about visuals and we wanted to continue to use photography and have it be our main visual anchor.
+CrowdRiff is all about visuals and we wanted to continue to use photography and have it be the main visual anchor.

-The imagery we look for invoke aspirational and engaging reactions with authenticity that is heavily focused on travel and inspires exploration.
-Today, we use a mixture of stock imagery and user-generated images found through CrowdRiff.
-We tend to avoid imagery that appears to look cliché, unrecognizable, staged or heavily stock.
+The imagery should invoke aspirational and engaging reactions with authenticity that is heavily focused on travel and inspires exploration.
+Imagery to avoid are ones that appear to look cliché, unrecognizable, staged or heavily stock.

 Photo credit: shridevij, emcapps, stephloureiro, amanjotksandhu, standiel, brendaraa, vietvinh, lucusluxton